 Kristin is an Editor at National Public Radio (NPR) in Washington, D.C.
-Kristin can also be heard on NPR Newscasts reporting on national news.
-In addition, she serves as a substitute anchor for NPR Newscasts.
-Kristin covers a range of issues from politics to legal affairs to the severe weather impacts of climate change.
+She also serves as a substitute Newscast anchor.
+Kristin's reporting can also be heard on NPR and is published on npr.org.
+Kristin covers a range of issues from politics to legal affairs.
+She has a special interest in covering the legal system, while currently earning a Master of Studies in Law at The George Washington University Law School.
 Kristin considers journalism a public service and seeks to create a more informed public.

 Kristin served as a freelance correspondent for the Cox Washington Bureau on Capitol Hill.
 She brought home to viewers in Atlanta, Boston, Charlotte, Jacksonville, Memphis, Orlando, Seattle, and Tulsa the latest developments from the White House, Congress, and federal agencies, explaining the real impact to their lives.